The Code of Slaw

 “I had a feeling,” I said.
 “That’s why I ordered all this coleslaw.”

 Back when I was a restaurant critic for an Albuquerque newspaper, I used to dream about a restaurant like Tia’s that would serve Mexican food made with high-quality, local ingredients.
 You can make a fine meal out of anything on the menu, even a side order of beans, flavored so enticingly with coriander and pork.
 Every dish at Tia’s bears the marks of many little tricks.

-So when Kim, or “Tia,” as I call her, shot me down, I could hardly blame her.
+So when Kim, or “Tia,” as I call her, shot me down, I didn’t blame her.
 It’s her intellectual property, her choice.
 Plus, it makes for a more interesting story if she won’t talk.

-“She once traded the recipe for $500 worth of art,” said the counter girl, Kari, who is a partner in the business, as I paid the bill.
+“She once traded the recipe for $500 worth of art,” said the counter girl, Kari, who is a partner in the business, as I paid the tab.